-Ready to jump in grow your team, but not sure where you start?
-Head straight over to my VA referral page, hireaunicorn.com, and fill out the quick form.
+Ready to jump in and grow your team, but not sure where you start?
+Head straight over to my VA referral page hireaunicorn.com and fill out the quick form.

-I’ll pass along your job post to my private network of unicorn digital marketing assistants and specialists who will help quickstart your team growth.
+I’ll pass along your job post to my private network of Unicorn Digital Marketing Assistants and specialists who will help jump-start your team’s growth.

 See you in the online space!